grab/app-sizer/docs/plugin.md

     }
 }
 ```
-* **enabled**: Given the App Sizer Plugin has not supported configuration on demand & configuration catching.
-We provide you an option to turned of the plugin just in case it impact your gradle configuration performance.
+* **enabled**: Turns the plugin off entirely, in case it impacts your Gradle configuration performance.
+The plugin supports the configuration cache; configuration on demand is not supported.

 ### Project Input
 Configure the input for the project: